dbt

 A few notes about advanced configuration options and general usage information.

-Search Path
+Search Patharrow-up-right

 The search_path config controls the CrateDB “search path” that dbt configures when opening new connections to the database.
 By default, the CrateDB search path is "doc", meaning that unqualified names will be searched for in the doc schema.

-Custom Schemas
+Custom Schemasarrow-up-right

 By default, dbt writes the models into the schema you configured in your profile, but in some dbt projects you may need to write data into different target schemas.
-You can adjust the target schema using custom schemas with dbt.
+You can adjust the target schema using custom schemas with dbtarrow-up-right.

 If your dbt project has a custom macro called generate_schema_name, dbt will use it instead of the default macro.
 This allows you to customize the name generation according to your needs.